DikshaDeswal/Engagae-22_Project/README.md

 - [Swiper](https://unpkg.com/swiper@8/swiper-bundle.min.css) - Swiper design and style script

 # Application Development Strategy and Day to Day Task
--I divided my whole task into four week sprint program and proceeded, step by step from learning, building and deploying the project.
+I divided my whole task into four week sprint program and proceeded, step by step from learning, building and deploying the project.
 Whatever I learned, explored, researched during this program is fully detailed in tables below:

 # Video link of project with full explanation
 Link : https://youtu.be/Nhd_aA6lrn8